Researcher

 Research Topics

-• Epigenetic modifications and interactions
+• Epigenetic modifications (DNA methylation and post-translational modifications of histones)

 • Embryonic and placental development